SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/logs.md

 **SmartREST example**

 Cumulocity offers the 522 static response template for receiving ```c8y_LogfileRequest``` operations.
-When the log file is uploaded the device may use the implicit parameter functionality of the 503 static template to set the operation status and provide the file link at the same time.
+When the log file is uploaded the device may use the implicit parameter functionality of the 503 static template to set the operation status and provide the file link at the same time:

 1. Receive ```c8y_LogfileRequest``` operation<br>
   `522,DeviceSerial,syslog,2021-09-21T11:40:27+0200,2021-09-22T11:40:27+0200,ERROR,1000`
 2. Set operation status to EXECUTING <br>